-I have seen too many business tragedies where things have gone wrong in an unexpected way, and there has been no clear shareholders agreement to say what should happen in the different circumstances.
+I have seen too many business tragedies where things have gone wrong in an unexpected way.
+Where there has been no clear shareholders agreement to say what should happen in different circumstances.

-One of the most heart-rending situations I’ve been involved in is where the minority shareholder died, and his wife then inherited his shares.
-The company then lost a key member of staff (and a friend), and the shares were held by someone who the original business owner had only met once.
+One of the most heart-rending situations I’ve been involved in is where the minority shareholder died.
+His wife then inherited his shares.
+The company lost a key member of staff (and a friend), and the shares were held by someone who the original business owner had only met once.

-A shareholders agreement will protect everyone, and make it very clear how things are to be handled.
+A shareholders agreement will protect everyone.
+It makes it very clear how things are to be handled.
 It’s expensive, and a nuisance – but you don’t want to be without one.

 Would you like to talk this through some more?

-When people want some one-off advice on their strategy for giving shares and equity away in their business, they often book one of my decision-making sessions, by Skype or in person if you’re in Brighton.
+When people want some one-off advice on their strategy for giving shares and equity away in their business, they often book one of my decision-making sessions.

 Let’s talk about giving shares and equity away